neoforged/.github/primers/26.2/index.md

     - `VulkanBackend` - The Vulkan implementation of the `GpuBackend`.
     - `VulkanBindGroupLayout` - A list of layout bindings for the handle.
     - `VulkanCommandEncoder` - The Vulkan implementation of the `CommandEncoderBackend`.
-    - `VulkanCommandPool` - A pool for allocating memory for the command buffer.
+    - `VulkanCommandPool` - A pool for allocating the command buffers.
     - `VulkanConst` - The constant mappings for Blaze3d to Vulkan.
     - `VulkanDebug` - A utility for debugging Vulkan objects.
     - `VulkanDevice` - The Vulkan implementation of the `GpuDeviceBackend`.